MicrosoftDocs/well-architected/well-architected/iot/iot-overview.md

 This layer takes the events from the ingestion and communication layer and then processes and acts on those IoT events:

-- *Hot path* event stream processing and analysis takes place in near real-time to identify immediate insights and actions.
+- *Hot path* event stream processing and analysis take place in near real-time to identify immediate insights and actions.
 For example, to generate alerts on temperature rises.
-- *Warm path* event processing and analysis identifies short-term insights and actions.
+- *Warm path* event processing and analysis identify short-term insights and actions.
 For example, to predict a trend from rising temperatures.
-- *Cold path* event processing and analysis creates intelligent models to use in hot or warm paths.
+- *Cold path* event processing and analysis create intelligent models to use in hot or warm paths.

 Relevant Microsoft technologies include: